“Knowing is not enough; we must apply. Willing is not enough; we must do.”

 In the field of brain health, too little is known about what drives violent behaviors.
 Clearly there is something occurring in the mind of a person capable of perpetrating violence, violence to self or to others.
 We hope to better understand the biological and environmental factors associated with these pathologies.
 We can then educate students, parents, teachers, healthcare providers, law enforcement, and other community members about how to identify and responsibly advocate for those at risk of violence.
 We can develop and put into practice innovative policies to facilitate effective prevention and interventions programs.
 Education and information hold the power to dispel fear and trepidation associated with getting help.
 Hope stems from understanding, and with this hope we can actively build protective factors within ourselves, advocate for our loved ones, and create compassionate, kind, connected, and resilient communities.

 Program grants can be awarded to teams or individuals working in all aspects of community brain health education and engagement.
-Program grant funding opportunities are by invitation only.
-If you would like to be considered or have any questions regarding the application process send a letter of inquiry to firstname.lastname@example.org, and put “PROGRAM GRANT LOI” in the subject line.
-Click HERE to find the information we’d like to see in a letter of inquiry.
+Program grant funding opportunities are currently available.
+Click HERE to download an application – if you have any questions or concerns reach out to [email protected].